Herdísarvík: Einar Benediktsson and Hlín Johnson in Herdísarvík

-It had been for some years in his possession and used by a tenant, when the rich entrepreneur, politician and literate Einar Benediktsson (1864-1940) arrived in 1932 to live here for the last years of his life.
-He was getting old and preferred the stillness and remoteness of this place to the stressful life in Reykjavík or bigger cities in other parts of the world which he had had the possibility to get to know.
+Einar Benediktsson (1864-1940), an author and early promoter of the installation of power stations and heavy industry in Iceland, and his wife Hlín Johnson (Jónsdóttir) arrived in 1932 to live here for the last years of Benediktsson's life.
+He was getting old and preferred the stillness and remoteness of this place to the stressful life in Reykjavík or bigger cities.
+Benediktsson died in Herdísarvík on January 12th, 1940.